prosopo/captcha/packages/procaptcha-react/README.md

 #### onSolved

-When captcha is solved. after clearing captchaChallenge
+When captcha is solved. after clearing captchaChallenge.

 #### onCancel